Friday, March 8, 2019

 Meanwhile, the APEC Business Advisory Council (ABAC) met for the first time this year from March 2 through March 4 in Atlanta, USA.
 Richard von Appen, ABAC Chair, presided over the meeting and was accompanied by Chilean ABAC members Alfonso Swett, Alejandra Mustakis and Eduardo Chadwick and the Executive Director of ABAC Chile 2019, Loreto Leyton.

-The event was also attended by the Director for Multilateral Economic Affairs of Direcon, Rodrigo Yáñez, the Chilean SOM Chair, Mathias Francke, the Chilean SOM, Benjamin Salas and the President of the CEO Summit, Jean Paul Luksic.
+The event was also attended by the Vice Minister of Trade, Rodrigo Yáñez, the Chilean SOM Chair, Mathias Francke, the Chilean SOM, Benjamin Salas and the President of the CEO Summit, Jean Paul Luksic.
 They participated in the traditional ABAC-APEC dialogue, which brings together government officials and leaders from the private sector in order to move forward on a common and collaborative agenda for the year.

 The APEC member economies are: Australia; Brunei Darussalam; Canada; Chile; China; Hong Kong, China; Indonesia; Japan; South Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; The Philippines; Russia; Singapore; Chinese Taipei; Thailand; The United States and Viet Nam.